 On June 3, 1861, Union troops commanded by Brigadier General Thomas A. Morris surprised a Confederate encampment at Philippi, Virginia, and scored a Union victory.
 Many historians consider the Battle of Philippi to be the first significant land engagement in the Eastern Theater of the American Civil War.

 Battle of Rich Mountain

 On June 15, the Confederate government placed Brigadier General Robert Selden Garnett in charge of the forces opposing McClellan in western Virginia.
 Garnett deployed his troops at two key passes through the mountains at Laurel Hill and Rich Mountain.
-In early July, McClellan feigned an attack against the Rebels at Laurel Mountain, while sending the bulk of his force against the Confederates at Camp Garnett at Rich Mountain.
+In early July, McClellan feigned an attack against the Confederates at Laurel Mountain, while sending the bulk of his force against the Confederates at Camp Garnett at Rich Mountain.

 On the night of July 10, McClellan sent 2,000 men commanded by Brigadier General William Rosecrans on a flanking march over the mountain.
-The next day, Rosecrans defeated a small Rebel force near the crest of the mountain and then prepared to attack the Confederate rear on July 12.
+The next day, Rosecrans defeated a small Confederate force near the crest of the mountain and then prepared to attack the Confederate rear on July 12.

 With Rosecrans at his rear, the commander at Camp Garnett, Lieutenant Colonel John Pegram, ordered an evacuation during the night.
-About one-half of the retreating Rebels made it to nearby Beverly, but pursuing Federals captured Pegram and the others on July 13.
+About one-half of the retreating Confederates made it to nearby Beverly, but pursuing Federals captured Pegram and the others on July 13.

 Upon hearing of Pegram’s retreat, Garnett abandoned his position at Laurel Hill.
 As his troops retreated south, Confederates mortally wounded Garnett as he directed his rear-guard on July 13.
 Garnett’s death made him the first general officer to die in the Civil War.